 1. Cook pasta in large pot of boiling salted water according to package directions until al dente, adding peas during last 3 minutes of cooking.
 Drain in colander, and set aside.
 Quickly return empty pot to same burner (with heat off).
 Wait a few seconds until pot looks dry, then add pine nuts.
 Cook over medium heat 1 minute, or until fragrant and lightly toasted.
 Transfer nuts to plate.

 2. Add oil to pot, and sauté garlic over medium heat 15 seconds, or until just beginning to brown.
 Add tomatoes and cook for 2 more minutes.
 Stir in soup, half-and-half, and wine, if using; bring to a brisk simmer over medium-high heat.
 Reduce heat to medium-low, and simmer gently 3 minutes, or until mixture is slightly reduced and begins to thicken, stirring occasionally.
 Add cheese, and cook 2 to 3 minutes more, or until cheese is completely melted into sauce, stirring occasionally.
 Season with salt and pepper, if desired.
+3. Stir pasta, peas, and nuts into sauce in pot; toss well, and serve.
+Top with Parmesan Cheese

 -------------------------